kvarak/dnd/docs/_Equipment/alchemical-herbal.md

 <a href="#internal-herbalremedies">**Herbal remedies**</a> are special herbal poultices, potions, and other curatives that can be used to heal wounds and increase one’s strength and senses.
 Creating herbal remedies requires an Herbalism Kit.
 These remedies can usually be bought in any town or village.

-Creating <a href="#internal-poisons">**poisons**</a> requires a Poisoner’s kit.
-Individuals creating and selling these items can usually be found in cities and larger towns.

 ## <a class="internal-link" name="internal-alchemicalitems">Alchemical items</a>